InsecurityAsso/inshack-2018/reverse/gcorp-stage-3/writeup.md

 Just reverse crypt and find out that it is using XTEA algorithm and CBC chaining mode.

-Code the decryption program (an example is provided in `exploit/exploit`).
+Code the decryption program (an example is provided [here](https://github.com/HugoDelval/inshack-2018/blob/master/reverse/gcorp-stage-3/src/cipher.c#L60)).

 Decrypt the file.